nih-cfde/training-and-engagement/docs/General-Tools/R-for-RNA-Seq/visualize.md

 must go inside the `aes()`.
 If you include `aes(color = AGE)` inside `ggplot()`, the color will be applied to every layer in your plot.
-If you add `aes(color = AGE)` inside `geom_bar()`, it will only be applied to that layer (which is important later when you layer multiple geoms.
+If you add `aes(color = AGE)` inside `geom_bar()`, it will only be applied to that layer (which is important later when you layer multiple geoms).